Striveworks/valor/docs/technical_concepts.md

 ### API

-The core of Valor is a backend REST API service.
+The core of Valor is a back end REST API service.
 Users can call the API's endpoints directly (e.g., `POST /datasets`), or they can use our Python client to handle the API calls in their Python environment.
 All of Valor's state is stored in Postgres; the API itself is completely stateless.

 Note that, after you start the API service in Dockers, you'll be able to view FastAPI's automatically generated API documentation at `https://<your host>/docs`.